 - 47 percent female students

 - 92 percent international students

-- An average of 5 years pre-MBA work experience
+- An average of five years of pre-MBA work experience

 Oxford Saïd Requirements and How to Apply

 The first step toward acceptance amid fierce competition to get into Oxford Saïd Business School is to fulfill the Oxford MBA entry requirements.

 You must submit an application form electronically by your chosen deadline that fulfills all the application requirements.
 Here is a list of the Oxford MBA entry requirements:

 - Full academic transcripts/mark-sheets from a completed four-year undergraduate degree